Social media: websites and applications that enable users to create and share content or to take part in social networking.

 If you own a small business and are not harnessing the marketing advantages of social media, now is the time to start.
 You might think there are more important things in your business to focus on, yet social media should definitely be a top priority.
 No matter what business you’re in, chances are your customers are online.

+According to a report in 2017 published by Social Media Examiner, the top benefits of SMM were to increase traffic to your website and secondly to gain exposure.
 If the idea of using social media is a little bit overwhelming and you don’t know where to start – don’t worry!
 We’re going to be talking about highly effective ways to use social media to market your own business.